tancredi/flickblaster-game/README.md

 # Documentation

 The documentation contained in `docs/` is generated using [Codo](https://github.com/netzpirat/codo).

-You can generate an updated version by running `cake docs`.
+Generate an updated version by running `cake docs`.

 # Dependencies